Wiki · Concept · Last reviewed June 23, 2026

 Statistical detection.
 Methods such as ConStat compare performance patterns between primary and reference benchmarks to detect and estimate contamination.

 Watermarked benchmarks.
-Meta research has proposed watermarking benchmark text before release so later evaluators can detect traces left by training on the benchmark.
+Sander et al. have proposed watermarking benchmark text before release so later evaluators can detect traces left by training on the benchmark.

 Fresh task generation.
-Evaluators can create new tasks after a model's training cutoff or use human expert item writing under controlled release conditions.
+Evaluators can create new tasks after a model's training cutoff, commission human expert item writing under controlled conditions, or run live tasks that did not exist when the model was trained.

 Real-world audits.
-Benchmarks should be supplemented with incident reporting, post-deployment monitoring, user studies, adversarial testing, and domain-specific evaluation.
+Benchmarks should be supplemented with incident reporting, post-deployment monitoring, user studies, adversarial testing, domain-specific evaluation, and workflow audits.

 Limits